Woody Point

 AreaSearch analysis indicates Woody Point maintains employment conditions that align with national benchmarks

 Woody Point has a skilled workforce with essential services sectors well represented.
-The unemployment rate was 3.8% in the past year, with an estimated employment growth of 8.4%.
+The unemployment rate was 3.8% in the past year.
+Employment growth was estimated at 8.0%.

 Frequently Asked Questions - Employment